 According to our previous findings, C5 has a large number of red flows and they are quite concentrated into few repository sections.
-Taking a closer look at the C5 treemap (Figure 14), we notice that most part of the red and yellow sections are included in an upper section in the hierarchy called CSA.
+Taking a closer look at the C5 treemap (Fig. 14), we notice that most part of the red and yellow sections are included in an upper section in the hierarchy called CSA.
+This implies that most part of yellow and red flows were actually developed by the customer itself.
+In Fig. 15, we depict the treemap for the CSA section only.